Red Uno de Bolivia: Programming

-Its programming until its crisis is still notable for telenovelas from TV Globo (Brazil), Caracol (Colombia), Latin Media Corporation (India).
+Its programming until its crisis was still notable for the airing of telenovelas from the catalogs of TV Globo (Brazil), Caracol (Colombia) and Latin Media Corporation (India).
 Even between 2011 and 2017, productions of Televisa and South Korean soap operas stood out.
-Televisa went to Bolivisión after the meager results and the South Korean telenovelas would be displaced by the Turkish ones.
-In this genre, it aired telenovelas on Show TV and Kanal D, also with regular results.
-What characterized the channel as an alternative to Unitel and ATB, were more realities and the mixture of its own programs, classic CBS series and even fiction. and national TV shows(such as the former ¡Qué familiaǃ Los Serrano for example).
+The network was the first option for Televisa in 2013 to export its products to Bolivia.
+Televisa went to Bolivisión after the meager results and the South Korean telenovelas (which attracted high ratings among women in the mornings) would be displaced by the Turkish ones.
+In this genre, it aired telenovelas from Show TV and Kanal D, also with regular results.
+What characterized the channel as an alternative to Unitel and ATB, were more realities and the mixture of its own programs, classic CBS series and even fiction, and national TV shows (such as the former ¡Qué familiaǃ Los Serrano for example, the first sitcom made in Bolivia).
+It produced its first telenovela, Enamorado de ti, in 2014, but as a segment in Bigote.

+The network premiered a local adaptation of Televisa's format Bailando por un Sueño in 2015, with a second season announced in July of that year.
+In 2018, it started producing an adaptation of The X Factor, with auditions starting in January that year.

+The network started broadcasting various beauty pageants which have been partnered by Promociones Gloria organization in 2017 including: Miss Santa Cruz, Miss Bolivia, Miss Universe, & Reina Hispanoamericana.
+Until 2016, these had been broadcast on Unitel.